 I have also convened, alongside Dr Scott McLaughlin and Dr Joslin McKinney, a series of research events on New Materialism and Artistic Practice, as part of the Sadler Series Seminars.

-As part of my ongoing interest in yoga and somatic practices, I have recently explored yoga as the basis for interdisciplinary forms of creative expression in a project witth dancer and Ashtanga teacher Marie Hallage Andersen, entilted 'Two Trainers Prepare'.
-The project consisted of a task based explroations that Andersen and I set for each other on alternate weeks.
+As part of my ongoing interest in yoga and somatic practices, I explored yoga as the basis for interdisciplinary forms of creative expression in a project witth dancer and Ashtanga Yoga teacher Marie Hallager Andersen, entilted 'Two Trainers Prepare'.
+The project consisted of task-based explorations that Andersen and I set for each other on alternate weeks.
 The whole project was hosted on the Theatre Dance and Performance Training Blog.

-- philosophy of technology and the use of tools in performer training and somatic practice.
+- Philosophy of technology, the use and making of tools in performer training and somatic practice.

 - 20th and 21st c performer training regimes, processes and practitioners, in particular the use of psychophysical disciplines.

 - The historical, ideological and economic contexts of psychophysical practices, such as discourses of health, fitness and self-development .

 - Cultural Industries and performing as a form of labour.